 A version of this question gets asked a lot, but state laws against mid-game changes tend to be strict in the USA.
 Most states require machines to be opened, computer chips to be changed (for the sake of evidence), and a gaming board member must sign off on the machine.

-In casinos which allow smoking, players are allowed to smoke on slots row.
-Smokers should place their cigarette tray in a position to where it wafts on the fewest people possible.
+In casinos that allow smoking, players are allowed to smoke on slots row.
+Smokers should place their cigarette tray in a position where their smoke wafts on the fewest people possible.

-If you like the Q&A style of collecting information, I suggest you read John Grochowski’s The Slot Machine Answer Book.
-This book might is dated when it comes to the latest 21st century innovations and technological frills, but it answers many basic questions about slot machines.
+If you like the Q&A style of collecting information, we suggest you read John Grochowski’s The Slot Machine Answer Book.
+This book might be dated when it comes to the latest 21st-century innovations and technological frills, but it answers many basic questions about slot machines.

-I didn’t know “old people” play only 3-reel classics.
-As I’ve gotten older, I’ve learned the definition of old is subjective.
-Someone once said old is 15 years older than yourself and that’s kind of how I look at it these days.
+We didn’t know “old people” play only 3-reel classics but then again the definition of old is subjective.
+Someone once said old is 15 years older than yourself and that’s kind of how we look at it these days.

-I suppose the answer you want is these people are tied to the machines they played when they were younger.
+The answer you probably want is these people are tied to the machines they played when they were younger.
 In truth, the flat-top 3-reel machines with 2000-5000 coin max jackpots often have some of the best payout percentages on slots row.
 They tend to offer better odds than progressive slot machines, for sure.
-They’d have to, so people would give them a try.
+They’d have to, so people will give them a try.
 Remember, young person, sometimes you can learn things from your elders.

-Players have more options if they live near a casino and can pick-and-choose their game times.
+Players have more options if they live near a casino and can pick and choose their game times.
 If you live close enough to a casino to tailor your playing habits to the casino, find out when their special bonus promotions are.
-Many casinos offer bonus days which pay 2x or 3x the points on certain days or during certain hours.
+Many casinos offer bonus days that pay 2x or 3x the points on certain days or during certain hours.
 Only play during these intervals and it’s like you’re wagering two to three times the money.

 In places where the competition isn’t as fierce, the minimum payback percentage might be closer to what you face, especially on games like slots and keno.
 Even then, casino operators face the dilemma of wanting to collect profits and hoping to avoid running off customers with tight machines and other games with bad odds.
 Therefore, all sorts of pressures work in the favor of players, though it pays to remember that casino operators can’t stay in business if they don’t maintain an edge on you and all the other gamblers on the floor.

 What you mean by slot machine frequency is probably hit or win frequency.
-This just tells on what percentage of spins you’ll win money.
+This just reveals the percentage of spins on which you’ll win money.
 Payback percentage refers to the amount of money, as a function of 100%, you expect to win back from a machine.
-The payback percentage tells you how much you expect to win and lose, while the hit frequency tells you how many spins you’ll be happy with results (on a micro level).
+The payback percentage tells you how much you expect to win and lose, while the hit frequency tells you on how many spins you’ll be happy with the results (on a micro level).
 Hit frequency doesn’t take into account how much you’re winning, so this is not a full indication of how good the game is going to be.
 Machines with lots of paylines sometimes pay less than the spin wager.

-The United States government passed a law back in 2006 which sent many of the big design companies out of the US market.
+The United States government passed a law back in 2006 which sent many of the big design companies out of the U.S. market.
 In September 2006, the Congress passed the Unlawful Internet Gambling Enforcement Act or “UIGEA” as part of the Safe Port Act.
 The UIGEA gave U.S. agencies more power to prosecute casinos and the companies which support them, especially the money transfer companies.
-The American government’s interpretation of the UIGEA was the old Federal Wire Act of 1961, which let the government prosecute mobsters, applied to online gambling.
-Companies like PlayTech, Microgaming, Cryptologic, NetEntertainment, and IGT Wagerworks decided to sever their connection to casinos which accepted U.S. players.
+The American government’s interpretation of the UIGEA was that the old Federal Wire Act of 1961, which let the government prosecute mobsters, applied to online gambling.
+Companies like PlayTech, Microgaming, Cryptologic, NetEntertainment and IGT Wagerworks decided to sever their connection to casinos that accepted U.S. players.

 The software itself won’t allow changes to be made while a game is in progress.
-If a game machine is being changed, then a black screen appears and the words “Remote Configuration in Progress”.
+If a game machine is being changed, then a black screen appears along with the words “Remote Configuration in Progress.”
 No changes can be made while money is in the machine for the sake of wagers.
 Also, a buffer time is set, so changes can’t be made for a certain number of minutes before or after a wager is made.
 The specifics change from one machine to another and one slot design company to another, but these are indicative of the protocols in place to assure changes aren’t made during the course of a game.
 State laws require this.
 Only rogue casinos would change the game during play (or have the opportunity), but these are aberrations in the industry.
-All of this reminds me: don’t play slots at underground casinos, because you risk this type of skulduggery.
+Let this be a reminder: don’t play slots at underground casinos, because you risk this type of skulduggery.

-I’ll assume you’re going by the assumption a machine gets looser the longer it goes without a jackpot, while it gets tighter again after a jackpot is hit, to build up a stash of money again.
+We’ll assume you’re going on the assumption a machine gets looser the longer it goes without a jackpot, while it gets tighter again after a jackpot is hit to build up a stash of money again.
 This is not how slot machines work.
 Every spin is separate from every other spin in slots.
 Even if you hit a jackpot on the last spin, your odds remain the same (really low) of hitting that jackpot again.
 Many people assume having a payback percentage means a game can’t be random, but this is a fallacy.

 The house edge isn’t likelier to be lower, if that’s what you mean.
 Players might enjoy their experience more if they play when the crowd isn’t as big.
 They’ll have a bigger selection of games for their gaming needs, but this is the only real advantage to playing when the crowd is thinner.

 Several devices worked to cheat the casinos out of money in the past, but game designers found ways to patch the holes in their security within months.
-Light wands and mechanical tools might still help someone cheat, but I wouldn’t recommend anyone trying to do the same.
+Light wands and mechanical tools might still help someone cheat, but we wouldn’t recommend anyone try to do the same.
 If you get caught, it’s a felony and you won’t like the consequences.
 Easier ways exist to make money.

-All of this increases the entertainment value of the game, with one major pitfall I see (besides increasing the cost on higher denominations).
-Even one winning paylines activates lights and winning sounds, but the wins on video slots are often for less money than you paid for the spin.
-This can be frustrating for players who get the impression they won, then realized they really lost money on the spin.
-I’ve heard certain old-timers complain that the many paylines and additional sounds confuse them, too.
+All of this increases the entertainment value of the game, with one major pitfall (besides increasing the cost on higher denominations).
+Even one winning payline activates lights and winning sounds, but the wins on video slots are often for less money than you paid for the spin.
+This can be frustrating for players who get the impression they won, then realize they really lost money on the spin.
+Some old-timers complain that the many paylines and additional sounds confuse them, too.